6.1.4 Classification of Political Power

 This classification of political power summarises the following segments of this chapter, ending in how to press for better government.

-It is structured according to the analysis of the role of politicians, as described previously (6.1.2).
+The structure of the rest of this chapter is based on the analysis of the role of politicians, as described previously (6.1.2).
 It examines how politicians exercise their powers and how they interact with the people they serve – assessing each facet in terms of its effect on the population:

 (6.2) Political Ideologies and Approaches to Change.
-The labels ‘individualist’, ‘collectivist’, ‘conservative’ and ‘progressive’ describe ways of thinking.
-They affect a politician’s decision-making.
-In a democratic society, they form election platforms.
-They are reviewed here in terms of benefit to the public.
+The labels ‘individualist’, ‘collectivist’, ‘conservative’ and ‘progressive’ describe different views of how politics should be conducted.
+Politicians’ views affect their decision-making.
+And, in a democratic society, these views are expressed in manifestos or political platforms to attract support from the public.

 (6.3) Political Systems, Performance and Legitimacy.
 The different ways of organising a government, and the performance of the politicians within it, affect its legitimacy in the eyes of the population.

 (6.5) Consulting the People.
-Politicians can be selected to represent the population, or people can be directly involved in political decision-taking.
-Consultation enable politicians to find out what people want – which can provide a more balanced perspective than merely responding to the pressures described in the previous segment.
+Politicians can represent their constituents in political decision-taking, or people can be directly involved in consultations.
+Consultation enables politicians to find out what people want – and this can provide a more balanced perspective than merely responding to the pressures described in the previous segment.

 (6.6) The Levels of Subsidiarity of political power range from personal participation in politics through to global organisations such as the United Nations.
 There are trade-offs between localisation and centralisation.

-(6.7) The Major Issues Requiring Political Negotiation – the most contentious issues in politics – relate to the scope of a government’s activities, how it spends taxpayers’ money, how it manages the economy, its management of change and diversity, and how it manages relationships with other countries.
-These often link back to the preceding segments of this chapter and to previous chapters.
+(6.7) The Major Issues Requiring Political Negotiation – the most contentious issues in politics – relate to the scope of a government’s activities: how it spends taxpayers’ money, how it manages the economy, how it protects the environment, its management of change and diversity, and how it manages relationships with other countries.
+These patterns of power often link back to the preceding segments of this chapter and to previous chapters.

 (6.8) The ways of Ensuring that Politicians Serve the People involve challenging them and holding them to account, so that they serve the population well.